Cloud-Core-Crew/latestapp/README.md

 - **Public Access:**
   - Frontend and gateway are exposed via Kubernetes Services of type LoadBalancer.

+## GitLab CI/CD
+This project now supports GitLab CI/CD for automated Docker builds and EKS deployment.
+See `.gitlab-ci.yml` for pipeline details.
+Add all required secrets in GitLab project settings under CI/CD > Variables.

 ## Getting Started
 See individual service and frontend READMEs for details on local development, environment variables, and endpoints.